 Measure was Inspired by Recent Thefts in Palmyra

-Legislation sponsored by Assemblymen Troy Singleton and Herb Conaway, Jr., M.D. (both D-Burlington) that would require anyone licensed to conduct property assessments or reevaluations to undergo a criminal history background check was approved by an Assembly panel on Thursday.
+Legislation sponsored by Assembly Democrats Troy Singleton, Herb Conaway, Jr., M.D. and Connie Wagner that would require anyone licensed to conduct property assessments or reevaluations to undergo a criminal history background check was approved 74-0-1 by the full Assembly on Monday.

-The legislation (A-3572) was prompted by an incident this summer in the lawmakers’ 7th district town of Palmyra where an employee with a firm contracted by the town to conduct home reevaluations was charged with stealing prescription medications from two residences.
+The legislation (A-3572) was prompted by an incident this summer in Singleton and Conaway’s 7th district town of Palmyra where an employee with a firm contracted by the town to conduct home reevaluations was charged with stealing prescription medications from two residences.

 Specifically, the bill would require home inspectors, municipal code officials, subcode officials, technical assistants, and individuals engaged in the business of valuing and revaluing real property for a municipality to submit to a criminal history background check.